-One of Australia's most remarkable outback landscapes, the massive Wolfe Creek Crater National Park lies on the edge of the Great Sandy Desert in the Kimberley.
+One of Australia's most remarkable outback landscapes, the massive Wolfe Creek Meteorite Crater National Park lies on the edge of the Great Sandy Desert in the Kimberley.

-Wolfe Creek Crater is the second largest crater in the world, measuring 880 metres across and to a depth about 60 metres.
+The crater measures 880 metres across and to a depth of about 60 metres.

 Sightseeing, walking, photography and nature observation are the most popular activities.
 Viewing the crater rim is a must - it's a 200-metre return walk to the top of the crater rim, involving a steep rocky climb.
 Climbing down into the crater is not permitted because the steep terrain and loose rocks make it dangerous.

-This is the second largest meteorite crater on Earth.
 The ridge of the crater stands about 35 metres above the surrounding flat sand plain.
 The outer edges slope at a gradual 15 degrees, but the much steeper inner walls fall away at about a 50-degree angle.

-Wolfe Creek Crater is the second largest crater in the world, measuring 880 metres across and to a depth about 60 metres.
+The crater measures 880 metres across and to a depth of about 60 metres.

 Sightseeing, walking, photography and nature observation are the most popular activities.
 Viewing the crater rim is a must - it's a 200-metre return walk to the top of the crater rim, involving a steep rocky climb.
 Climbing down into the crater is not permitted because the steep terrain and loose rocks make it dangerous.

-This is the second largest meteorite crater on Earth.
 The ridge of the crater stands about 35 metres above the surrounding flat sand plain.
 The outer edges slope at a gradual 15 degrees, but the much steeper inner walls fall away at about a 50-degree angle.